JanrikV/JanrikV/README.md

 # Hi there 👋

-I'm a Web developer living in Finland and I work full-time as a <b>freelancer</b>.
+I'm a Web developer living in Finland.
+I work full-time as a <b>freelancer</b>.

-An interesting project idea?
-Drop me an email janrik@janrikv.fi.
+Have a neat project idea in mind?
+Drop me an email! janrik@janrikv.fi.

 - <a href="https://janrikv.fi">My website</a><br />